digiamm/digiamm.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoctoral researcher at Sapienza University of Rome, where I completed my PhD in January 2024 under the supervision of [Prof. Giorgio Grisetti](https://sites.google.com/dis.uniroma1.it/grisetti/home).
-My research focuses on advancing SLAM and 3D reconstruction algorithms combining model-based and learning techniques.
-I am particularly interested in integrating and extracting semantic cues while exploring active perception for better autonomous navigation.
-My work spans from higher mathematical theories to practical data structure design, aiming to improve how autonomous systems perceive and interact with their environment.
+I am an Assistant Professor at Sapienza University of Rome, where I also completed my PhD under the supervision of [Prof. Giorgio Grisetti](https://sites.google.com/dis.uniroma1.it/grisetti/home).
+My research focuses on SLAM, 3D reconstruction, and active perception, combining model-based optimization with learning-driven techniques to advance robust multimodal perception.

+I work on vision systems, developing methods for odometry, bundle adjustment, multimodal calibration, and active viewpoint selection.
+My recent efforts explore Gaussian scene representations, continuous-time SLAM, and efficient GPU-accelerated 3D mapping.
+Beyond academia, I am a cofounder of [Z-up](https://www.zedup.it/), a startup dedicated to bringing advanced robotic perception and simulation technologies into real-world applications.

 News
 ======